The Thomas Pages homepage

 See: Isaiah's Virgin Prophecy

-is the Bible's own original context of the Image of God that explains to us God's own understanding of humanity made in His Image.
+Bible's own originating context of this Image of God that explains to us God's own understanding of humanity made in His Image.

 "Then God said, 'Let us make man in our image, after our likeness.
 And let them have dominion –